rasulkhan-RK/python_pro/README.md

 <p>A classic Rock Paper Scissors game built with Python.
 Play against the computer in a best-of-3 match, with real-time feedback, score tracking, and fun emojis!</p>

+<h3>24.
+Simple Task Manager</h3>
+<li>A beginner-friendly command-line Task Manager built in Python.
+Add, view, complete, and delete your daily tasks with ease.</li>

 <h4>Key Features:</h4>
 <ul>
   <li>Play against the computer</li>